There’s an image that’s commonly used to portray cybercriminals.

 Empathy for the hacker

-One of the main benefits to app developers of investing time to understand the hacker from the beginning of the development journey is that it results in a much more nuanced and detailed risk analysis.
+One of the main benefits to app developers of investing time to understand the hacker from the beginning of the development journey is that it results in a much more detailed risk analysis.

 It means you can imagine the parts of your mobile application that might become attack vectors for bad actors further down the line.
 It makes you think twice about how and where you store your end user’s personal information.
 And it enables you to empathize even more with that end user by considering how you might educate them about cybersecurity.